-If you experience rib pain when you press the left side of your ribcage or stretch your body, one of a few problems could be the culprit.
+If you experience pain in your left rib cage when you press on it or stretch your body, one of a few problems could be the culprit.
 Inflammation in the rib cartilage, known as costochondritis, is a cause of pain in that area.
 However, issues such as a broken rib or an internal health problem could send pain to that area, according to MedlinePlus.

 Pain originating in your chest wall, primarily on the left side of your sternum, is most commonly attributed to costochondritis, according to the Mayo Clinic.
 Although the pain is likely to feel sharp, it can also feel gnawing and dull.
 You are more likely to feel the pain when performing actions such as taking a deep breath or coughing, but you can also reproduce the pain by pushing in on the area that hurts when you perform other aggravating actions.